 The longer loop climbs to the top of the ridge for scenic views of the surrounding mountains.
 One could try to reach certain cliffs from the ridgetop for more expanded views.
 The trail is very rugged and good footwear is necessary.
 Also, the trail makers are sometimes difficult to see with yellow blazes.

-Located a little over an hour from Roanoke, the Liberty Mountain Trail System consists of more than 50 miles of single and double track trails and logging roads spanning approximately 5,000 acres.
+The Liberty Mountain Trail System includes more than 50 miles of single- and doubletrack trails and logging roads spanning approximately 5,000 acres.
 The mountain rises to over 1,360 feet offering cross country and gravity-fed trails for both hiking and mountain biking.
+The trail system is located in close proximity to the Liberty Mountain Snowflex Centre, about 1 hour from Roanoke.

 Wildlife in this area include deer, turkey, squirrels and the occasional coyote.
 While the rest of the park is still in development, the trail system is complete and ideal for mountain biking, trail running, and hiking.